Nam2862003/Capstone_MEMS_Testbench/README.md

 - Visual Studio Code
 - CMake 3.22 or newer
 - Ninja
+  - The `ninja.exe` file can be stored anywhere, but its folder must be on the Windows `PATH`.
+  - On this PC, Windows currently finds Ninja at `C:\ninjia\ninja.exe`.
 - Arm GNU Toolchain / GCC Arm Embedded
   - Required executables include `arm-none-eabi-gcc`, `arm-none-eabi-g++`, `arm-none-eabi-objcopy`, and `arm-none-eabi-size`.
 - STM32CubeProgrammer